pnp/List-Formatting/view-samples/person-currentuser-rowclass/README.md

 ![Light and Dark Themes](./screenshot.png)

 ## View requirements
 - This format expects a person column with an internal name of `AssignedTo` to be part of the view

+> Note - This format is intended only for single-select person fields.
+There is a slightly more complicated sample ([multi-person-currentuser-rowclass](../multi-person-currentuser-rowclass)) that works for both single and multi-select person columns.

 ## Sample